rainerbrendle/-records-/README.md

 (c) 2023 Rainer Brendle, Port Charlotte, FL, USA

 ## Basic Assumption
-Every transaction goes from collecting input operations, which the form a logical message, when completed.
-A message describes a wish of intention for a record to be created.
+Every more complex transactions, which go beyond simple Wordpress-like applications, goe from collecting input operations defining an intention as a form of a logical message, when completed.
+A copleted message describes a wish of intention for a record to be created.

-The record is send to a distributed and shared database cluster, which is organized and distributed around a purpose.
-The purpose describes what in computer science once was called an "Actor".
-It is logically a "class", but not in the Java object oriented sense.
-More int he sense of SQL or Cott's theorem on first-order logic.
-It is about a message recipient, which is about recording results in a organized manner and then can create "matriealied views" on this.
+The record is send to a distributed and shared database cluster, which is organized and distributed around purposes.
+OFten this can be a workplace or an account.

+The purpose describes what in computer science once was called an "Actor" at thre MIT.
+It is logically a "class", but not in the Java object-oriented sense.
+More in the sense of SQL or better of Cott's theorem about first-order logic.
+An Actor is a message resipient, which is about recording results in a organized and timely ordere manner and then is to create "materialized views" on this as logical projections.
+Ypu never delete records, records are descriptions of the past.

-Results are recorded as journals of received messages.
-Journals form time series of collected notification in the end.
-Since these "time series" are stable, immutable records, we can also thransform them in - in the end - arbitrary projections.
+Results are recorded as timely ordere journals of received messages.
+Journals form a time series of collected notification in the end on a topic.
+Since these "time series" are stable and immutable records, we can also thransform them into - in the end - arbitrary projections.

-Both the creation of the message and the sending an receiving of the immutable message as a record are Rest services and can be represent as Rest related services, but hey are similiar, but not the same.
+Both the creation of the message and the sending an receiving of the immutable message as a record form Rest services and can be represented as Rest related services, but hey are similiar, but not the same.

 ### Prior Art
-May be a good collection on prior art may be found in Pat Helland's CIDR Paper of 2015.
+May be a good collection on prior art on distributed computing may be found in Pat Helland's CIDR Paper of 2015.

 https://www.cidrdb.org/cidr2015/Papers/CIDR15_Paper16.pdf

 which contains a quite resonable collection of older work.

 We have two implmentations - one is done in Go and another one in Python.
-Both make the simple assumption that both editing  messages and storing and managing immutable messages as records are REST services, which are similiar but different.
-The implmentation can be don on PostgreSQL using Docker Containers.
+Both make the simple assumption that both editing messages, piblishing a message and storing and managing immutable messages as records are REST services, which are similiar but different.
+The implmentation can be done on PostgreSQL using Docker Containers.
 We are suing Closures either in Go or in Python to manage similarity and to configura various services.
+All is purely functionsl programming and can be seen as a low-code platform.

+The Golang version is in a separate git repository as well as the Python version.
+Go has the benefit that it is a strong-typed language and we can switch between strong-typed modules and loose-coupling, such that we can have schema-free database implementation.

+The Golang version is using Closures on anonymous REST functions and the introspection capabilities of GO to map JSON data to GO models and vice versa.
+Also it uses the asynchronous communication capabilities of Go using channels.